cloudworks-monallabs/RemoteOrchestratorPy/sphinx_docs/index.rst

 Welcome to RemoteOrchestorPy's documentation!
 =============================================

-RemoteOrchestratePy integrates PyDoit with Fabric and Dash, providing a straightforward way to express builds and workflows over a single or multiple remote machines.
+RemoteOrchestratePy provides a straightforward way to express builds and workflows over a cluster of  machines.

-For those eager to dive in, the example below demonstrates how to use RemoteOrchestratePy to set up and deploy a webserver, along with a collection of websites to be hosted on it:
+For the TLDR folks, the example below demonstrates how to use RemoteOrchestratePy to set up and deploy a webserver, along with a collection of websites to be hosted on it:

 .. code-block::